PRIArobotics/hedgehog-ide/INSTALL.md

 ### development mode

 If you plan to work on the IDE itself and test changes frequently, this is what you want.
-The command will start a server and apply updates to any files automatically
+The command will start a server and apply updates to any files automatically.

 ```bash
 $ npm run develop